softchris/golang-book/04-webdev/02-web-dev/README.md

 ### Serving JSON data

-Just like with serving images, we need to follow a similar approach of configuring the correct content type header and then construct the response.
+Just like with serving images, we need to follow a similar approach of configuring the correct content-type header and then constructing the response.
 Here's the code:

 ```go
 package main